disconnected-1989/disconnected-1989/README.md

 - 🔭 I’m currently working on: slowly learning
-- 🤔 I’m looking for help with: Unlocking my phone's bootloader.
+- 🤔 I’m looking for help with: Unlocking my Huawei Enjoy 70S' bootloader.
 - 📫 How to reach me: fishysnax@protonmail.com